-With fall arriving and colder weather with it, we don’t anticipate finding insects in our homes anymore.
-Summer is the season for insects, and many people believe that the chill of winter eliminates most, if not all, of the insect problems.
+With fall arriving and colder weather with it, we don’t anticipate finding insects in our homes anymore, especially beetles in our cereal!
+Summer is the season for insects, and many people believe that the chill of winter eliminates most insect problems.
 However, this simply isn’t true.
-If it was, then what are strange-looking beetles doing in your cereal?
+Pantry pests, like the saw-toothed grain beetle, commonly invade homes in fall and winter.

 What are saw-toothed grain beetles?